 What is a Fallback Action?

-• Sequence of Events: Fallback actions are not triggered automatically.
-The primary action must be sent first; only then will the failed accounts/recipients "fall" into the fallback action for processing.
+• Sequence of events: Fallback Actions are not triggered automatically.
+The primary action must be sent first — only then will the failed accounts or recipients fall into the Fallback Action for processing.

 1. Navigate to Configuration > Workflows > Standard.